peacemakafui/TaskApp/README.md

 Link to application demo : https://limitless-retreat-38637.herokuapp.com/

 The Task Application, is a utility application that I am developing to help developers manage their tasks and projects in a very simple way.
+I used the `mvc` pattern to structure my application

 To run it locally: